 We learned that Matthew, Mark and Luke’s gospels were related to each other, because they tell so many stories in identical words.
 And the consensus of Bible scholars is that Mark was written first, around the time of the destruction of Jerusalem in AD 70, because Mark makes vague hints about the destruction of Jerusalem, as if it was in the future.
 Matthew and Luke’s gospels appear to have been written after the destruction of Jerusalem, because they refer back to the destruction, and therefore had a very different emphasis on many issues.
-They quoted Mark’s gospel dozens of times, but they amended it heavily, to fit their later experience.
-(John’s gospel was much later again, so late that there is little point in mentioning it for historical purposes).
+Among these issues: They quoted Mark’s gospel dozens of times, but they amended it heavily to fit their later experience.
+(John’s gospel was later again, so late that there is little point in mentioning it for historical purposes).

 AD 70 was a turning point for Jews and Christians of that time for another reason.
 Many of them lived in or around Jerusalem, so in that year they escaped to neighbouring countries, and never came back.
 From that point on unpleasant rivalry grew up between them.
 In particular, the Christians claimed that the Jews had killed the Messiah, who had been "promised" in their own scriptures.

 And would you believe, Matthew’s story of the birth of Jesus is chock full of this argument, it is almost entirely based on Jewish prophecies, claiming that they came true in the life of Jesus.